jermbo/BackToBasics/README.md

 This is because the symbol used for addition is the same symbol used for concatenation.

-As JavaScript developers we run into this all the time.
+As JavaScript developers we **run into this all the time**.
 When we get to the logic section, we will see how this plays out in a different way.

 ### Arrays